hostep/sublime-magentoutils/README.md

 ## Issues

-I noticed a certain issue when sometimes the menu item isn't showing when it should, you can get around by right clicking the file a second time, then it will appear again.
+I noticed a certain issue when sometimes the MagentoUtils menu item isn't showing when it should.
-(For future reference: it has something to do with the fact that the plugin can't get access to the project settings for some strange reason...)
+It only seems to be happening when the file wasn't opened in Sublime before you right click it.
+Then Sublime will open the file without creating a new tab, but while opening the file the right click context menu is already showing, and for some reason the MagentoUtils submenu won't appear.
+It seems like the file isn't completely loaded/opened yet in Sublime when this happens.
+The best way to get around it is to explicitly open the file in a new tab and then right clicking the file in the sidebar.